 Even though there are many cybersecurity standards which organizations must adhere to, being compliant doesn’t mean a network is safe from breaches.
 This is due to the constant evolution of attacks and the growing number of vulnerabilities which are often discovered in systems.
 These vulnerabilities are only patched after being discovered.

 Threatcare offers solutions for cybersecurity insurance companies to run threat simulations on potential client systems — to verify if they’re protected or not.
-Threatcare’s Platform is used by organizations across every industry to offer everything from DNS Tunneling, Egress Scans and Lateral Scans, to Data Exfiltration (Credit Card Numbers, Social Security Numbers) and Malware Beaconing.
+Threatcare’s Violet Platform is used by organizations across every industry to offer everything from DNS Tunneling, Egress Scans and Lateral Scans, to Data Exfiltration (Credit Card Numbers, Social Security Numbers) and Malware Beaconing.

 Cybersecurity insurance is a standalone type of insurance, generally not included with general liability and property insurance for commercial entities.
 Without Threatcare it is difficult, if not impossible, for many organizations to be properly vetted by cybersecurity insurance providers.